If you are homeschooling, you've needed to make some pretty major decisions.

-There are landscape calendars, but no month titles or dates - just write it in...
+The homeschool planner includes landscape calendars, but there are no month titles or dates - so you can just write it in, month by month.

 I have made many planners over the years for many homeschooling families each with different needs.
 Each year - our own needs change and so my changes reflect that also.
 This Keep on Track planner is a 'simple' option because the planner is already organized for four children.

 It is already laid out so all you need to do - is to print.

 Of course, scan the pages and if you're not homeschooling four children - take out the extra pages. (timetables, record keeping, yearly overviews)